 Via dei Coronari, 65-66

-Maybe it’s the DQ dip love in me, but I absolutely love how Frigidarium dips the cone/cup in chocolate.
-I veered from the usual (for one of the flavors) and tried mascarpone and pear.
-It’s about as untraditional as I’ll go and it was memorable.
+Maybe it’s the DQ dip lover in me, but I absolutely love how Frigidarium dips the cone/cup in chocolate.
+I come here just about every time I visit Rome.

 Via del Governo Vecchio, 112

 Giolitti’s has that more vintage, sit down café feeling.
 I could picture a loud Italian family crowding the counter and sharing dessert here after church (in the 1930s or last Sunday, all the same).
-I ordered white chocolate and nocciola (shocking).
+I ordered white chocolate and nocciola.
 Splurge and get the panna on top.

 Via degli Uffici del Vicario, 40